hydrologie/xhydro/CONTRIBUTING.rst

     See the previous step for more information on resolving conflicts.

 #.
-To prevent unnecessary testing of branches that are not ready for review, the `xhydro` repository is set up to run tests only when a Pull Request has been "approved" by a maintainer.
+To prevent unnecessary testing of branches that are not ready for review, the `xHydro` repository is set up to run tests only when a Pull Request has been "approved" by a maintainer.
 Similarly, the notebooks within documentation will only be rebuilt when the Pull Request is "approved", or if the Pull Request makes explicit changes to them.
 As such, additional changes to the Pull Request might be required after the Pull Request is approved to ensure that the tests pass and the documentation can be built.

 #.
 Once your Pull Request has been accepted and merged to the `main` branch, several automated workflows will be triggered:

-    - The ``bump-version.yml`` workflow will automatically bump the patch version when pull requests are pushed to the `main` branch on GitHub. **It is not recommended to manually bump the version in your branch when merging (non-release) pull requests (this will cause the version to be bumped twice).**
+    - The ``bump-version.yml`` workflow will automatically bump the library's version. **It is not recommended to manually bump the version in your branch when merging (non-release) pull requests.
+This would cause the version to be bumped twice.**
-    - `ReadTheDocs` will automatically build the documentation and publish it to the `latest` branch of `xhydro` documentation website.
+    - `ReadTheDocs` will automatically build the documentation and publish it to the `latest` branch of `xHydro` documentation website.
     - If your branch is not a fork (i.e. you are a maintainer), your branch will be automatically deleted.

-You will have contributed to ``xhydro``!
+You will have contributed to ``xHydro``!

 .. warning::

-    If your Pull Request relies on modifications to the testing data of `xhydro`, you will need to update the testing data repository as well.
+    If your Pull Request relies on modifications to the testing data of `xHydro`, you will need to update the testing data repository as well.
 As a preliminary testing measure, the branch of the testing data can be modified at testing time (from `main`) by setting the ``XHYDRO_TESTDATA_BRANCH`` environment variable to the branch name of the ``xhydro-testdata`` repository.

     Be sure to consult the ReadMe found at https://github.com/hydrologie/xhydro-testdata as well.

 Pull Request Guidelines
 -----------------------

-Before you submit a pull request, check that it meets these guidelines:
+Before you submit a Pull Request, check that it meets these guidelines:

 #.
-The pull request should include tests and should aim to provide `code coverage <https://en.wikipedia.org/wiki/Code_coverage>`_ for all new lines of code.
+The Pull Request should include tests and should aim to provide `code coverage <https://en.wikipedia.org/wiki/Code_coverage>`_ for all new lines of code.
 You can use the `--cov-report html --cov xhydro` flags during the call to ``pytest`` to generate an HTML report and analyse the current test coverage.

 #.
 All functions should be documented with `docstrings` following the `numpydoc <https://numpydoc.readthedocs.io/en/latest/format.html>`_ format.

 #.
-If the pull request adds functionality, either update the documentation or create a new notebook that demonstrates the feature.
+If the Pull Request adds a functionality, either update the documentation or create a new notebook that demonstrates the feature.
 Library-defining features should also be listed in ``README.rst``.

 #.
 The ChangeLog should be updated with a brief description of the changes made in the Pull Request.
 If this is your first contribution to the project, please add your name and information to the `AUTHORS.rst` and `.zenodo.json` files.

 #.
-The pull request should work for all currently supported Python versions.
+The Pull Request should work for all currently supported Python versions.
 Check the `pyproject.toml` or `tox.ini` files for the supported versions.
 We aim to follow the support and drop schedule of Python versions as recommended by the NumPy NEP calendar: https://numpy.org/neps/nep-0029-deprecation_policy.html

 Tips
 ----